jrmiller82/pathfinder-2-sqlite/README.md

 ## Data initially in YAML and then scripts to convert to SQL

 Currently, the main data source is found in the `data/yaml` directory, and running `python3 gendb.py` will generate a `tmp.db` sqlite3 database.
-I'm still in progress on converting some prior pure SQL work into the YAML-SQL pipeline, but that should be done in the next month or so.

 Why YAML?
 Two big reasons: